Professional Hair Analysis: Elemental Evidence Based Scientific Research

 - People in intellectually demanding stressful jobs.

-- Students studying for exams that requires mental clarity and thinking with a clear mind.
+- Students studying for exams, that require mental clarity and thinking with a clear mind.

-Prevention is better than cure and with hair, mineral analysis you have a tool that is a validated technique for; checking samples of hair for elements and help you to plan and take steps to improve or restore your health.
-You can begin to appreciate the advantages of proper scientific nutritional support..
+Prevention is better than cure and with hair, mineral analysis you have a tool that is a validated technique for; checking samples of hair for trace elements and help you to plan and take steps to improve or restore your health.

-Balancing minerals is an ongoing process that you can undertake before you become sick or ill.
+Balancing minerals affect us in ways I had never imagined, it is an ongoing process, you can undertake before you become sick or ill.
 You can start today and discover how you can take control of your health.

 What is included with the hair test?